Understand the past, present, and future of labor with a labor studies degree from

 Labor Studies

-Earn your labor studies degree online and gain the skills to understand workers' rights,
+Earn your labor studies degree and gain the skills to understand workers' rights,

 labor relations, and economic policies.
 Develop expertise in advocacy, negotiation, and workplace equity to prepare for careers in union leadership,